 Data reveals that mental health problems are definitely on the rise and here are some enlightening statistics:

 There are about six thousand suicides per year in the UK, the largest proportion of these people are male, accounting for three quarters of this figure.
-It is the biggest killer of men up to the age of forty-nine reveals the Office for National Statistics.
-They have control of the data gathered from the registrations of deaths in the UK.
+And it is the biggest killer of men up to the age of forty-nine reveals the Office for National Statistics who have control of the data gathered from the registrations of deaths in the UK

-Women are more commonly affected than men with one in five women reporting a mental health issue.
-That's compared to one in eight among the male population.
-These figures come from NHS Digital and their Adult Psychiatric Morbidity Survey in 2014
+Women are more commonly affected than men with one in five women reporting a mental health issue compared to one in eight amongst the male population, these figures come from NHS Digital and their Adult Psychiatric Morbidity Survey in 2014

-The majority of mental health problems begin in childhood or early adulthood.
-Three quarters of problems are established by the age of twenty-four.
-Revealed by the Mental Health Taskforce in 2016.
+The majority of mental health problems begin in childhood or early adulthood, with three quarters of problems established by the age of twenty-four, the Mental Health Taskforce revealed in 2016.
 Young people do seem to be particularly susceptible.

 Services are underfunded…

 A whopping 23% of NHS activity is taken up with mental health issues but the corresponding funding is only 11%.
 (The Kings Fund 2015)